Loga Bala Mohan Jaganathan

 Loga Bala Mohan a/l Jaganathan is a Malaysian politician who served as Deputy Minister of Federal Territories in the Barisan Nasional (BN) administration under former Prime Minister Najib Razak from May 2013 to May 2018 as well as Senator from May 2013 to May 2019.
-He is a member of People's Progressive Party (myPPP), a formerly component party of Barisan Nasional (BN).
+He is the current president of People's Progressive Party (myPPP), a component party of Barisan Nasional (BN).

 Political career

 Loga Bala Mohan appointed as Deputy Minister of Federal Territories under former Prime Minister Najib Razak's cabinet.
 In 2018 general election, he was contest on Segambut seat, however defeated by former Speaker of the Selangor State Legislative Assembly, Hannah Yeoh Tseow Suan.
 On 18 November 2023, he was appointed as acting president of the party.
 On 1 September 2024, he elected as president of the party unopposed.